 For Virginia couples with particularly high-value assets, a large part of the property division settlement may involve real estate holdings.
-Often these include more than the family home — for example, vacation properties, commercial real estate, rental properties and more.
-At Robert L. Isaacs & Associates, we help our clients effectively navigate complex property concerns and pursue a favorable outcome.
+Often these include more than the family home — for example, vacation properties, commercial real estate, rental properties and assets belonging to a business.
+At Robert L. Isaacs & Associates, we help our clients in Richmond and surrounding areas effectively navigate complex property concerns and pursue a favorable outcome.

 Important Questions To Ask